-More times than we care to admit, amigurumi artist end up collecting stuffed animals on shelves in their house — often gathering dust.
+More times than we care to admit, amigurumi artists end up collecting stuffed animals on shelves in their houses — often gathering dust.
 Amigurumi is a really fun way to create crochet art, but finding a home for each plushy can be difficult.
 Sometimes we end up with shelves of beautiful artwork gathering dust.

 But what if you could use your amazing art form to benefit charities close to your heart?

-When you are at a loss for what to do with your glorious new art project, donation can be an excellent way to show off your talent and support your community at the same time.
+When you are at a loss for what to do with your glorious new art project, a donation can be an excellent way to show off your talent and support your community at the same time.
+Creating crochet toys to donate to charity is a great way to spend your time!

 Gryphon Raises $3000 for Charity!